allegro/allegro.tech/_posts/2015-06-18-Camus-Compressor.md

 directories to process which Camus Compressor supports.
-Camus sweeper is almost ideal but changes partitioning schema (for examples compress hourly paritioned files to daily file) and mixes data locations which leads to problems on reading these data by user’s tools.
+Camus sweeper is almost ideal but changes partitioning schema (for examples compress hourly paritioned files to daily file) and mixes data locations which leads to problems on reading data by users’ tools.
 Both tools cannot replace input directories with compressed files which causes data schema (i.e. Hive Metastore) to be modified.
-Camus Compressor supports Camus directory scructure, compress many unit directories in a single job and does not change data location.
+Camus Compressor supports Camus directory structure, compress many directories in a single job and does not change data location.

 We tested two compressions formats in our environment: LZO and Snappy.